dzarkV/CIclo4/README.md

 # Overview

 This code is an API micro-services implementation.
-This works a blended systems integrated by an API Gateway as follow:
+This is a blended system integrated by an API Gateway as follow:
 - An API REST for invoices made with Spring Boot
 - An API REST for user authentication made with Django
-- An API Gateway for integrate the two previous micro-services APIs made with GraphQL
+- An API Gateway made with GraphQL to integrate the two previous micro-services APIs

 Each repository's branch is a component.